The Encyclopedia of American Songs and Musicals

 Without being a good composer or even a true musician, he had on the other hand some financial means which enabled him to invest in the quest

 of new talents.
-He was especially at the origin of the success of several songwriters as Sammy Fain, Hoagy Carmichael, Dorothy Fiels or Jimmy
+He was especially behind of the success of several songwriters as Sammy Fain, Hoagy Carmichael, Dorothy Fiels or Jimmy

 McHugh and contributed to launch artists' career so prestigious as Duke Ellington, Cab Calloway, Jack Teagarden, Benny Goodman, etc...